GEAR LISt and

 Maps: we will provide or you can download a mobile app such as Trail Forks.
 It’s a good idea to familiarise yourself with the route before you begin.

-First aid - we will provide one small kit per group.
+First aid - we will provide one small kit per group, or BYO.

 Small dry bag for mobile phone.

-Puncture repair equipment will only be issued to riders who are competent in wheel removal, reinstallation, and puncture repair.
+Puncture repair equipment will only be issued to riders who are confident and competent in wheel removal, reinstallation, and puncture repair.
 This will be ascertained on completion of your pre tour form.

-We recommend that you consider purchasing, pre trip, a Camelbak or similar backpack hydration system.
-Two 750 ml drink bottles and a 2.5L Camelbak allows you to carry 4 litres of fluid - great when it’s very hot down this way and you have some distance to ride.
+Summer months: consider purchasing, pre trip, a Camelbak or similar backpack hydration system.
+Two 600 ml drink bottles and a 2.5L hydration system allows you to over three litres of fluid - great when it’s very hot down this way and you have some distance to ride.
 The advantage of a hydration system is that it allows you to drink safely while keeping your eyes on the road and hands on the handlebar.